HawkTheBoar/fictional-library-mongo/README.md

 ### Context

-Each endpoint is protected by authentication cookie.
+Each endpoint is protected by authorization cookie.
 Each endpoint can return these status codes on failure unless stated otherwise:

 - 401(Unauthenticated)